Freienbach: Transport

-The municipality of Freienbach is served by six railway stations.
-Of these, is the most important, being served by both long distance and Zurich S-Bahn trains.
-The remaining stations each serve a subset of the S-Bahn trains:
+The municipality of Freienbach is traversed by three railway lines (Zurich–Ziegelbrücke, Pfäffikon–Arth-Goldau, Rapperswil–Pfäffikon) and served by six railway stations, all of which are located within fare zones 180 and 181 of the ZVV.
+Of these, the junction station is the most important, being served by both long distance InterRegio (IR) and Zurich S-Bahn trains (S#).
+The remaining stations are each served by a subset of the S-Bahn trains: